tomquirk/linkedin-api/README.md

 ## How it works

-This project attempts to provide a simple Python interface for the Linkedin API.
+This project attempts to provide a simple Python interface for the LinkedIn API.

-> Do you mean the [legit Linkedin API](https://developer.linkedin.com/)?
+> Do you mean the [legit LinkedIn API](https://developer.linkedin.com/)?

 NO!
-To retrieve structured data, the [Linkedin Website](https://linkedin.com) uses a service they call **Voyager**.
-Voyager endpoints give us access to pretty much everything we could want from Linkedin: profiles, companies, connections, messages, etc. - anything that you can see on linkedin.com, we can get from Voyager.
+To retrieve structured data, the [LinkedIn Website](https://linkedin.com) uses a service they call **Voyager**.
+Voyager endpoints give us access to pretty much everything we could want from LinkedIn: profiles, companies, connections, messages, etc. - anything that you can see on linkedin.com, we can get from Voyager.

 This project aims to provide complete coverage for Voyager.